mahynski/pychemauth/docs/index.rst

 License Information
 ###################
-* See LICENSE for more information.
+* See `LICENSE.md <https://github.com/mahynski/pychemauth/blob/main/LICENSE.md>`_ for more information.
 * Any mention of commercial products is for information only; it does not imply recommendation or endorsement by `NIST <https://www.nist.gov/>`_.

 Core Capabilities